harvardinformatics/informatics-website/docs/resources/tutorials/pangenome-cactus-minigraph.md

 ---
-title: "[Tutorial] Pangenome inference with Minigraph-Cactus"
+title: "[Tutorial] Pangenomes with Minigraph-Cactus"
 description: "A tutorial and associated Snakemake workflow for infering a pangenome with Minigraph-Cactus."
 authors:
     - Gregg Thomas